ThiriMon1/drivewise_azure/README.md

             - (optionally, you may need to set up environment variable if you run with jar)
     6. Access the application
         - http://localhost:8080
+## Here is the video link for CI/CD evidence